Graph-COM/Benchmark_for_DGRL_in_Hardwares/docs/source/environment/environment.rst

 Installation
 ------------
-We recommend environment management with [Conda](https://docs.conda.io/projects/conda/en/stable/user-guide/install/index.html).
+We recommend environment management with `Conda <https://docs.conda.io/projects/conda/en/stable/user-guide/install/index.html>`_.
 The supports below are based on Conda.

 To config a DGRL method and train the model on existing datasets, the following packages are required: